wintere/introhpc-archive/talapas-essentials/lesson.md

 Talapas is a heterogenous cluster consisting of hundreds of individual computers called nodes.
 It is made up of login nodes, compute nodes, and private "condo" nodes.
 These nodes are much more powerful than a personal computer!
-Each compute node can have up to 128 CPU cores.
-Some specialized nodes for large memory jobs have up to 4TB of RAM.
+Each compute node has up to 128 CPU cores.
+Nodes typically have at least 500GB of RAM, and specialized nodes for large memory jobs can have up to 4TB of RAM.

 ![talapas-hierarchy](../images/talapas-structure.png)

 Talapas is a living, growing computational ecosystem.
-New software is added upon request, CPU and GPU hardware is periodically upgraded, and new computing nodes are added as research groups buy special nodes for their needs.
+New software is added upon request, CPU and GPU hardware is periodically upgraded, and new computing nodes are added as research groups buy special "condo" nodes for their needs.

 ### Getting to Talapas: Login Nodes

 The four login nodes are shared by hundreds of Talapas users simultaneously.
-The login nodes share the same filesystem, but having multiple login nodes adds redundancy and fewer points of failure to the Talapas ecosystem.
+The login nodes share the same filesyste.
+Having multiple login nodes adds redundancy and fewer points of failure to the Talapas ecosystem.
-They are intended for loading data, transferring large datasets from the internet or the cloud to the Talapas filesystem, preparing software environments, and connecting to IDEs.Unlike other nodes in the cluster, login nodes are open to connections from the broader internet.
+Login nodes are intended for loading data, transferring large datasets from the internet or the cloud to the Talapas filesystem, preparing software environments, and connecting to IDEs.
+Unlike other nodes in the cluster, login nodes are open to connections from the broader internet.

 The CPU cores and memory on login nodes are **not** for doing computational work.